 Healthcare associated infections (HAI) can be significantly reduced when effective aseptic technique is practised.
 UHNM adopted ANTT in 2015 as the standard for all clinical procedures.
-Throughout 2018/19 work has continued to strengthen the theory and practice of ANTT throughout the Trust with the Infection Prevention Clinical Surveillance Team (CST) working with clinicians to ensure that ANTT is embedded into all policies, protocols, guidelines and training.
+Throughout 2019/20 work has continued to strengthen the theory and practice of ANTT throughout the Trust with the Infection Prevention Clinical Surveillance Team (CST) working with clinicians to ensure that ANTT is embedded into all policies, protocols, guidelines and training.
 Cascade trainers have been supported by CST with cascade trainer training sessions, meetings, educational newsletters and nationally updated ANTT resources made available on the Trust Intranet.
-The Trust "Roles and Responsibilities" for ANTT Cascade Trainers continues to provide clarity of the role and the Trust expectations, also to assist managers when allocating the role to an appropriate member of the team
+The Trust "Roles and Responsibilities" for ANTT Cascade Trainers is available via the Trust intranet providing clarity of the role and the Trust expectations, also to assist managers when allocating the role to an appropriate member of the team.

 The Trust's My ESR ANTT theory package was launched in August 2018 has been accessed and completed by many clinical staff across the Trust.
-Practical assessments continue to be recorded on erostering as a clinical skill allowing Department Managers to have an overview of how many of their staff have completed practical assessments and are competent.
+Practical assessments are able to be recorded on erostering as a clinical skill by Department Managers to enable an overview of how many staff have completed practical assessments and are competent.